regisphilibert/rp_hugo/content/post/page-resources-manage/index.md

 Using Front Matter resources metadata we changed the name of yummy-cupcake, it is now called `cupcake-1` and will only respond when called by its new name even by `.Match`.

 This may seem weird but it is actually very useful.
-If youre image filename end up being some very complicated hash, you may simplify their targeting by specifying a name in the front matter and use .Match on that.
+If your image filename end up being some very complicated hash, you may simplify their targeting by specifying a name in the front matter and use .Match on that.

 #### title
-More like .Title, it holds the same default value as name, now you can overwrite it.
+More like `.Title`, it holds the same default value as name, now you can overwrite it.
 This time, it won't break anything.

 #### params